Background

 8.1 All of New Park Court Chambers policies and procedures are designed to promote equal opportunity and protection against discrimination for all employees.

-9. Review and Monitoring
+9. Review & Monitoring

 9.1 New Park Court Chambers undertakes monitoring that not only meets statutory requirements but also aims for best practice.
 This is used to inform and improve our practices.
 If through monitoring any discrimination is identified New Park Court Chambers will take corrective action to eliminate it.